Blog

 Graduation Year: 2024

-“[TGP] allowed me to pursue an electrical-engineering focused project that had roots/ a focus in sustainability, which was, overall, a beautiful opportunity to connect my undergraduate degree with something larger.”
+“[TGP] allowed me to pursue an electrical-engineering focused project that had roots and a focus in sustainability, which was, overall, a beautiful opportunity to connect my undergraduate degree with something larger.”

-During my freshman year, I took intro to electrical and computer engineering.
+During my freshman year, I took Intro to Electrical and Computer Engineering.
 Before deciding on a major/ path, I researched other areas in great detail, especially Environmental Engineering.
-After taking an introduction to electrical and computer engineering course in freshman year, I realized that there were great applications of ECE in so many different areas.
-I wanted to pursue ECE so that I can choose to apply those skills to a specific department/ area.
+After taking an Introduction to Electrical and Computer Engineering course in my freshman year, I realized there were great applications of ECE in many different areas.
+I wanted to pursue ECE so that I could choose to apply those skills to a specific department/ area.

-The Green Program focuses on providing students with real world project experience and giving them an opportunity to gain skills beyond a classroom/ textbook setting.
+The GREEN Program focuses on providing students with real-world project experience and giving them opportunities to gain skills beyond a classroom or textbook setting.
 When I first heard about TGP’s Nepal program (Microgrid Systems for Rural Development), I was very excited as this was a perfect match for me.
 This program focused on the installation of a microgrid system to support the larger goal of building back the electrical infrastructure with sustainable technologies.
-It allowed me to pursue an electrical-engineering focused project that had roots/ a focus in sustainability, which was, overall, a beautiful opportunity to connect the undergraduate degree with something larger.
+It allowed me to pursue an electrical-engineering-focused project that had roots/ a focus on sustainability, which was, overall, a beautiful opportunity to connect the undergraduate degree with something larger.

 20231223 073405

-When I was first awarded the scholarship, I felt relieved for a moment and then grateful to have been awarded such a large amount to fund this experience.
+When I was first awarded the Shine On Scholarship, I felt relieved for a moment and then grateful to have been awarded such a large amount to fund this experience.
 I had really wanted to go on the Nepal study abroad program while in college.
-It was a huge dream of mine to pursue a study abroad program during my undergraduate years and once I heard about the Nepal program, I was very excited about the prospects of living in a different country, being able to see the Himalayas, and especially, build an entire microgrid system by hand.
+It was a huge dream of mine to pursue a study abroad program during my undergraduate years.
+Once I heard about the Nepal program, I was very excited about the prospects of living in a different country, being able to see the Himalayas, and especially, building an entire microgrid system by hand.

-However, I was primarily concerned about funding, as I did not plan to invest such a large amount into an external program, while in college.
-This might have been more manageable once in industry, but once I received the scholarship, I felt very relieved and glad as it really allowed me to go on the program during my senior year of college.
+However, I was primarily concerned about funding, as I did not plan to invest such a large amount into an external program while in college.
+This might have been more manageable once in industry, but once I received the Shine On Scholarship, I felt very relieved as it made it possible for me to go on the program during my senior year of college.

 The enrollment process was fairly straightforward when signing up for the program.
-I filled out the application and recieved a response fairly quickly (2-3 week timespan).
-Once I accepted a program, the other documents to fill (regarding citizenship and international travel) required some time; however, were also straightforward and so I did not face any significant challenges with the process.
+I filled out the application and received a response fairly quickly (2-3 week timespan).
+Once I accepted a program, the other documents to fill out (regarding citizenship and international travel) required some time; however, they were also straightforward so I did not face any significant challenges with the process.

 20231213 191148

-I didn’t have too many expectations before coming on the program.
-I had never experienced a short-term study aboard or any sort of international travel program (with a group of people I had never met before).
-Before coming on the program, I expected to learn about Nepal, the culture, the country’s history and more about how to build solar panels and other environmentally concious/ benefitting projects.
+I didn’t have too many expectations before coming to the program.
+I had never experienced a short-term study abroad or any sort of international travel program (with a group of people I had never met before).
+Before coming to the program, I expected to learn about Nepal, the culture, the country’s history, and more about how to build solar panels and other environmentally conscious/ benefitting projects.
 I was also expecting to learn about the science behind solar panels – how they work and how they are set up in real-world applications.

-I did come in with some background knowledge on solar panels and environmentally sustainable energy sources; however, did not know much about the panels in reference to how they connect with the rest of the system (the grid, how they power homes and buildings).
-In terms of learning through the book and working while on the program, we learned a lot from the lectures and from building the system itself.
-Exploring Kathmandu and looking at the museums was great to learn about the city and it’s history.
+I came in with some background knowledge of solar panels and environmentally sustainable energy sources.
+However, I didn’t know much about how the panels connect with the rest of the system, such as the grid, and how they power homes and buildings.
+In terms of learning in the classroom and gaining practical experience during the program, we gained knowledge from the lectures and through the process building the microgrid system itself.
+Exploring Kathmandu and visiting the UNESCO heritage sites was a great way to learn about the city, its culture, and its history.

-Non-academically speaking, what I experienced was exceptional; it was beyond anything I would have experienced if I had travelled to Nepal alone as a tourist.
+What I experienced was exceptional; it was beyond anything I would have experienced if I had traveled to Nepal alone as a tourist.
 Being able to live in a village and experience, truly, a life in the mountains, in such a remote area with no cell service and almost no technology, was just beautiful.
 I don’t think I can ever get over how clear the sky was at night, the number of stars I could see, and simply how quiet it was.
 The absolute stillness and the quiet is something I’ll remember and treasure deeply.

-Global experiences, like TGP, are definitely important for students to experience.
-To explore a different country, different area, culture, and lifestyle is an extraordinary opportunity that not many get to take.
-Especially in a group setting, where you can learn about different aspects of life with people who are also deeply interested in learning about the world.
+Global experiences, like The GREEN Program, are important for students to experience.
+Exploring a different country, area, culture, and lifestyle is an extraordinary opportunity not many get to take, especially in a group setting, where you can learn about different aspects of life with people who are also deeply interested in learning about the world.
 For every student, learning about the world is important.
 For underrepresented students, a global experience can provide a different perspective and be an attitude-shifter.
 Experiencing a different culture and meeting new people with different experiences, can significantly affect your attitude towards certain topics.

 The Capstone Project

 Learning by working on the TGP project was a great educational experience.
-There a lot of skills students can pick up while working by hand and a lot of knowledge that students can gain when connecting a whole system together.
+There are a lot of skills students can pick up while working by hand and a lot of knowledge that students can gain when connecting a whole system.
 Building the microgrid system, from top to bottom, was a really great experience that I’m very grateful for.
-Working in different stations and on different parts of the whole system really helped bring the project to life.
-My biggest takeaways from the program are the beauty of the nature and the environment that I was able to experience and the friendships I was able to make during the trip.
+Working in different stations and on different parts of the whole system helped bring the project to life.
+My biggest takeaways from the program are the beauty of nature that I was able to experience and the friendships that I made during the trip.

 Our Capstone project was on using solar panels to reduce the effect of urban heat islands on lower-income communities.
 Urban heat islands occur primarily in large cities, where vehicles, air-conditioning units, buildings, and industrial facilities emit significant heat into the environment.
 Our idea was to use solar panels and reactive cooling with the solar panels on the rooftops of buildings in urban areas to cool heat islands.

 Solar panels are not perfectly efficient.
-They do produce a lot of heat that leaks into the environment and so are not the most perfect solutions for urban heat islands.
-Hence, we proposed reactive cooling, which helps cool the solar panels, so they can contribute to better sustainability practices (eco-concious energy sources) while also reducing the heat that solar panels produce, effectively reducing the contribution of solar panels to heat islands.
+They produce a lot of heat that leaks into the environment and are not perfect solutions for urban heat islands.
+Hence, we proposed reactive cooling, which helps cool the solar panels, so they can contribute to better sustainability practices (eco-conscious energy sources) while also reducing the heat that solar panels produce, effectively reducing the contribution of solar panels to heat islands.

-We first started with the idea of reducing the effect of urban heat islands, then considered exiting technologies/ solutions for such a challenge.
-We researched solar panels as an option for reducing heat islands, then considered the drawbacks.
-After some research, two of our team members considered reactive cooling (mechanism to cool electronic devices to allow for better heat transfer).
+We first started with the idea of reducing the effect of urban heat islands, then considered existing technologies/ solutions for such a challenge.
+We researched solar panels as an option for reducing heat islands and then considered the drawbacks.
+After some research, two of our team members considered reactive cooling (a mechanism to cool electronic devices to allow for better heat transfer).
 We decided to add this method to solar panels & include the idea of installing solar panels (with reactive cooling) for buildings in urban areas.

 SmartSelect 20231231 100740 Photos